patrickv77/pv-eventeny/README.md

 ### PostgreSQL and Sequelize

 **PostgreSQL** is an open-source relational database system and **Sequelize** is a promise-based ORM (Object-Relational Mapper).
 The application uses Sequelize to interact with the PostgreSQL database using JavaScript objects.
-Using an ORM makes interacting with data simpler and more secure.
+Using an ORM makes interacting with data simple and more secure.

 ### Containers (Docker)